diku-dk/futhark-book/introduction.rst

 games.
 We also outline the possibilities for using Futhark in the context of C and .NET programming.

 In :ref:`costmodel`, we introduce an “ideal” cost model for the Futhark language based on the notions of work and span.
+We present both a type system for an idealized version of Futhark and present a dynamic semantics for the language.
+The dynamic semantics is used for deriving the notions of work and span.

-In :ref:`soac-algebra`, we present to the reader the underlying algebraic reasoning principles that lie behind the Futhark internal fusion technology.
-In particular, we introduce the reader to the list-homomorphism theorem, which forms the basis of map-reduce reasoning and which turns out to play an important role in the fusion engine of Futhark.
+In :ref:`fusion`, we present to the reader the underlying algebraic reasoning principles that lie behind the Futhark internal fusion technology.
+We also present to the reader a series of parallel utility functions and demonstrate the usefulness of applying the list-homomorphism theorem :cite:`BirdListTh`, which forms the basis of map-reduce reasoning and which, in many cases, turns out to play an important role for implementing efficient data-parallel algorithms in Futhark.

+In :ref:`regular-flattening`, we present Futhark's way of dealing with nested regular parallelism.
+In this chapter, we also introduce a number of segmented operations, including the essential segmented scan operation, which turns out to be central to both Futhark's moderate flattening technique and as a central tool for programmers to flatten irregular data-parallel problems.

 Futhark allows for programmers to organise and distribute libraries and applications in Futhark packages, which may be organised, managed,